We will be closed between Jan 10-Jan 26, 2014. Feel free to order between these dates, however the orders will not be shipped till January 27, 2014.

 We are strictly a mail-order company, and there is no direct outlet for pickup of plants or seeds.

-Do you carry seeds for Tindora (ivy gourd), parval (pointed gourd), or Patra (Colocasia)?
+Do you carry seeds for Tindora (ivy gourd), parval (pointed gourd) or Kantola?

 Do you carry seeds for Curry Leaf plants?